Labrador Nature Park: One Park, Two Worlds

 Labrador Park Playgrounds

-Labrador Park is home to not one, but two seaside playgrounds.
+Labrador Park used to be home to two seaside playgrounds.

 Labrador Park Playground